ncatlab/nlab-content/pages/624.md

 ## References

 Duals in a closed/monoidal category are a very classical notion.
-See, for instance,
+A history of the basic definitions and applications in [[stable homotopy theory]]/[[higher algebra]] is in

 * [[James Becker]], [[Daniel Gottlieb]], from p.
 5. in _A History of Duality in Algebraic Topology_, ([pdf](http://www.math.purdue.edu/~gottlieb/Bibliography/53.pdf)), {#BeckerGottlieb}

-A large number of examples can be found in
+A large number of further examples can be found in

 * [[Kate Ponto]] and [[Mike Shulman]], _Traces in symmetric monoidal categories_, ([arXiv:1107.6032](http://arxiv.org/abs/1107.6032))